-The Cherokee Tribe challenged the citizenship status claims of several ex-slaves of the Cherokees of Indian Territory, and of some Shawnee and Delaware Indians claiming to be Cherokee citizens.
-The establishment of the freedmen’s status was important in determining their right to live on Cherokee land and to share in annuity and other pay rolls.
+The Cherokee Tribe challenged the citizenship status claims of individuals formerly enslaved by the Cherokees of Indian Territory, and of some Shawnee and Delaware Indians claiming to be Cherokee citizens.
+The establishment of the Freedmen’s status was important in determining their right to live on Cherokee land and to share in annuity and other pay rolls.

 The Wallace Rolls consist of eight lists:

 - Free Negroes (before the Civil War)

 - Questioned List, Affidavits of Questioned Cherokee Freedmen, 1889–1891 (National Archives Identifier 2123887)

 - First Supplemental List (Mostly from the Questioned List)

 - Second Supplemental List—Affidavits, 1891–1892 (National Archives Identifier 2123888), "Bennett List."
 Agent Leo E. Bennett of the Union Agency received affidavits by persons who had been rejected or had failed to apply.

 - Third Supplemental List—Affidavits,1893 (National Archives Identifier 2123892), "Shelby List."
 Special Commissioner Marcus D. Shelby received affidavits from individuals seeking enrollment as Cherokee Freedmen.

 One volume of the Wallace Rolls of Cherokee Freedmen is available for viewing in the National Archives Catalog (National Archives Identifier 300345).
 While these images are not indexed on the National Archives Catalog, a searchable name index to the record is available on Ancestry.com under the title Wallace Roll of Cherokee Freedmen.

 Revised lists to the Wallace Rolls are available on microfilm M1833, Index to and Revised Copies of Cherokee Citizenship Rolls Called the "Wallace Rolls," 1890–1896.